Submit A Project to

 Before submitting a manuscript, please request our Style Sheet and Formatting Guide.
 Manuscripts not conforming to our Style Sheet may be returned for revision.

-We will receive your submission when you press Submit at the bottom of this form.
 We review and acknowledge all proposals within six weeks of receipt.